federic0casu/CA-Project/README.md

-# How to do a performance analisys with perf
+# How to do performance analisys with perf

 ## 1 - Install `perf`